-The MARC Train system operated by MDOT MTA is a critical link from Frederick to Montgomery County and Washington D.C.
-The system could provide even greater benefit through strategic service enhancements and increased system accessibility.
-The County is encouraged by the passage of the Maryland Regional Rail Transformation Act and the possibility of establishing investment programs, enhancing rail lines and services (operated by MARC rail service) and requiring the advancement of projects.
-In the short-term, we recognize that commuter bus service is best equipped to improve connections between Frederick and the Washington, D.C. region.
-Additionally, The City of Frederick and Frederick County are requesting Transit Oriented Development (TOD) designation for two MARC Stations.
+The MARC system operated by the Maryland Transit Administration (MTA) is a critical link from the County to Montgomery County and Washington, D.C.
+The system could provide even greater benefit through strategic service enhancements, including midday and off-peak service, that better align with novel commuting patterns in the post-pandemic world.
+The County is appreciative of the FY 25 funding establishing a midday pilot program and would also like to highlight the need for weekend services that will more effectively support tourism opportunities.
+In the short-term, we recognize that commuter bus service is best equipped to immediately improve connections between the County and the Washington, D.C. region, and are heartened by the ongoing commuter bus service analysis conducted by MTA.